Capability guide

 AAC and Opus export paths often hinge on MediaRecorder support, while WAV is the more dependable native floor.

 That focus is a feature.
-A trim route and a metadata route can stay trustworthy precisely because they are not trying to be a whole DAW.
+A trim page and a metadata page can stay trustworthy precisely because they are not trying to be a whole DAW.

 Best practices